proshian/neuroswipe/README.md

 ```

 * The inference was tested with python 3.10
-* The training was done in kaggle on Tesla P100
+* The training was conducted in kaggle using Tesla P100

 <!--